 Final Thoughts

 Research good examples of mission statements to help you determine what you want and how it can help you align your goals.
-Ensure you don’t copy your competitors but research other ideas.
+While you should ensure you don’t copy your competitors but research other ideas.
 Those ideas can help you know what you want your small business to be.
 You should also ensure that you can tell it apart from others.
-At first, make sure it is communicated frequently with your staff.
-If they suggest new ideas, ensure it aligns with your company goals and brand.
+First, make sure it is communicated frequently with your staff.
+If they suggest new ideas, ensure they align with your company goals and brand.
+Finally, search online for templates tailored to small businesses.

 Sometimes when you are running your business, you may forget its purpose.
-The mission statement can help you refocus your direction when you need it to and remind yourself the purpose of your business.
+That’s when the mission statement can help you refocus your direction when you need it to and remind yourself of the purpose of your business.

-Don’t write one because you feel you need to or because others tell you that you need one.
-There are some company mission statements that may not make sense.
+Some company mission statements may not make sense.
 Ensure yours does.
-You will also need one for your business plan as well.
+You will need one for your business plan as well.